-K-8 TRVP: TRVP teachers will provide daily, synchronous instruction for virtual students.
+K-6 TRVP: TRVP teachers will provide daily, synchronous instruction for virtual students.
 In cases where asynchronous instruction is required due to extenuating circumstances or absence, the teacher will make contact with the virtual student concerning the asynchronous content.
-SYNCHRONOUS STUDENTS WILL BE REQUIRED TO ATTEND DAILY SESSIONS EACH WEEK, AND ASYNCHRONOUS STUDENTS ARE EXPECTED TO VIEW ALL VIRTUAL LESSON SESSIONS EACH WEEK.
+It is highly encouraged that synchronous and asynchronous students attend and/or view all virtual lesson sessions each week.
 Research shows that students who attend virtual lessons are more successful than students who do not attend virtual lesson sessions.
 Virtual lessons provide for real-time direct instruction with individual and small groups of students using voice-over IP, chat, electronic whiteboard, and shared web surfing.
 These daily sessions allow teachers and synchronous students to interact with one another in real-time in a virtual classroom.
 In addition, virtual sessions will be recorded and saved for asynchronous students to view using a flexible schedule based on personalized student need.
 Synchronous students may also revisit these recorded sessions at a later date if they have scheduling conflicts or want to refresh themselves on the topics covered.
-PARENTS WILL ALSO HAVE ACCESS TO THESE LESSONS IN ORDER TO SUPPORT THEIR CHILD WITH ANY ADDITIONAL ACTIVITIES OR TASKS.